DefiantJS enables you to perform lightning-fast searches on JSON using XPath expressions, and transform JSON using XSL.

-Do you encounter projects with JSON data and you need to query it...?
-Do you end up writing custom loops to single out selections that match your requirements?
-You don't need to do so anymore.
-DefiantJS extends the global object JSON with the method "search" and enables lightning fast searches using XPath expressions.
+Do you need to query large JSON structures?
+Do you end up coding loops to parse the JSON and identify the data that matches your query?
+DefiantJS offers a better way.
+DefiantJS extends the global JSON object with a "search" method that enables lightning-fast searches using XPath expressions.
 Try out the XPath Evaluator below to get the idea.

-As of version 1.2.0 the snapshot feature was added which improves the performance more than 100 times compared to "regular search".
-Defiant.js prepares the JSON strucutre before the actual search and this preperation is the time consuming part.
-Using snapshot of the JSON structure, DefiantJS can find and return matches as fast as 4ms on 1.6MB large data (examplified here).
+DefiantJS 1.2.0 introduced a snapshot feature that improves search performance more than 100 times compared to a regular search.
+DefiantJS prepares the JSON structure before the search; this preparation is the time-consuming part.
+Using snapshot of the JSON structure, DefiantJS can find and return matches as fast as 4ms on 1.6MB large data (see the example).

-With defiant.js, you can write logical templates with powerful technologies such as XSLT & XPath, applicable on JSON objects.
+With DefiantJS, you can write logical templates with powerful technologies such as XSLT & XPath, and apply them to JSON objects.
 Besides the fact that XSLT is a proven Turing-complete language, it is also standardized and supported by all major browsers.

 related technologies with JSON.